arrawatia/CarND-Vehicle-Detection/writeup_template.md

-## Writeup Template
-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Vehicle Detection Project**
+## Vehicle Detection Project

+This project showed us how to use the **classic** Computer Vision techniques to classify and label cars on the road.
+In a nutshell, we trained a classifier algorithm to identify cars.
+The input features are based on color and gradient (HOG) information.
+We then run a sliding window search across a region of the image and use the classifier to classify cars within each window.

-The goals / steps of this project are the following:
+The image processing pipeline consists of the following steps:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction to get the shape charateristics
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Apply a color transform and calculate binned color features, as well as histograms of color to get the color characteristics
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
+* Concatenate the HOG, spatial and histogram vectors to get the final feature vector.

+The detection pipeline consists of the following steps

-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Perform a sliding-window technique and use the trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Smoothen the detections in the video by taking a rolling weighted average of the detections.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
-[image1]: ./examples/car_not_car.png
 [image2]: ./examples/HOG_example.jpg
 [image3]: ./examples/sliding_windows.jpg
 [image4]: ./examples/sliding_window.jpg